torstein-vik/zophie/README.md

 * /src/client/json -- Json data or js-files that define a json object (since async can be very inconvenient)
 * /src/server/ -- Code for the server.
 Note, this only serves as an API for the backend-logic.
 * /src/main/scala -- API for the backend logic.
 Called upon by 'native' js-code in /src/server.
 Foundatioanlly independent from the webpage
+* /src/test/scala -- Test for the backend API